charliegotcodes/charliegotcodes/README.md

 ## Hi there 👋 My name is Kevin!
-I'm a CS graduate from Toronto, Canada 🇨🇦.
+I'm a CS graduate based in Toronto, Canada 🇨🇦.

 ### 🔧 What I'm Working On